Aswar12/Antarkanma.my.id/database.md

 - Indexing: Foreign keys and frequently queried fields are indexed

 ## Recent Updates
-1. Added is_active flag to users table
+1. Added ADMIN role to users roles enum
-2. Enhanced user locations with additional fields
+2. Enhanced order status with WAITING_APPROVAL and PICKED_UP states
+3. Added courier_approval and timeout_at to transactions
+4. Added FCM tokens table for push notifications
+5. Added logo_url to merchants table
-3. Updated address types to use Indonesian language
+6. Updated address types to use Indonesian language
+7. Added operating hours to merchants